How to Propose an Event

 - Facilitating feedback after events so that both TDPS and individual organizers can learn from each event

-TDPS does not have unlimited space, staff, funding, technology, or time.
-Event Organizers (the people who propose, plan, and produce events in TDPS) also do not have unlimited time or energy.
-The Events Committee manages the resources of the department so that our department puts on a series of high-quality, intellectually and artistically enriching, and lively events each year, within the limits of our budget, personnel, and facilities.
+The Events Committee manages resources so that our department puts on a series of high-quality, intellectually and artistically enriching, and lively events each year, within the limits of our budget, personnel, and facilities.
 Therefore, not every event proposal will be approved every year, and not every approved proposal will receive all of the resources from TDPS that it requests.

-The Events Committee includes representatives of the TDPS senate faculty, lecturers, staff, and graduate students.
-If you have questions for the Events Committee, please contact the current Events Committee Chair, Prof. Julia Fawcett (email@example.com), and/or TDPS Director of Communications Ben Dillon (firstname.lastname@example.org)
+The Events Committee includes representatives of the TDPS senate faculty, lecturers, and staff.
+If you have questions for the Events Committee, please contact Jean-Paul Gressieux, Department Manager: firstname.lastname@example.org

 Who Can Propose An Event?